-Join Steve Nelle for an in-depth discussion in this video Adding Gravity to an effect, part of Particle Effects in 3ds Max.
+Join Steve Nelle for an in-depth discussion in this video Adding Gravity to an effect, part of 3ds Max: Particle Effects 2010.

 The Gravity space warp is designed to apply a gravitational pulling affect to any particle system that it's been bound to.
 Once added to the scene, both the direction and the strength of that pull can then be either adjusted or animated.
 Now to show you how it works, I'm going to be using a file named Gravity Space Warp.
 Scrubbing the Timeline reveals that we have a PArray system blowing up a yellow ball, currently push straight out from the exploding PArray that's been positioned in the middle of the sphere.
 That position representing the origination point for the explosion.
 Now we won't be covering the technique until our project on creating an explosion, but I want you to also notice that the original sphere had to be hid once the PArray fragments explode.